Configuring a Tor relay on Debian/Ubuntu

 6. Decide about rate limiting.
 Cable modem, DSL, and other users who have asymmetric bandwidth (e.g. more down than up) should rate limit to their slower bandwidth, to avoid congestion.
 See the rate limiting FAQ entry for details.

-7. If your computer isn't running a webserver, please consider changing your ORPort to 443 and/or your DirPort to 80.
+7. If your computer isn't running a webserver, and you haven't set AccountingMax, please consider changing your ORPort to 443 and/or your DirPort to 80.
 Many Tor users are stuck behind firewalls that only let them browse the web, and this change will let them reach your Tor relay.
 If you are already using ports 80 and 443, other useful ports are 22, 110, and 143.

 8. Consider backing up your Tor relay's private key ("/var/lib/tor/keys/secret_id_key").
 You'll need this identity key to move or restore your Tor relay.

-9. If you run an exit relay (great!), don't miss out on our Exit Guidelines.
+9. If you run an exit relay (great!), don't miss out on our Exit Guidelines, including setting your reverse DNS hostname to make it obvious that you're a Tor exit relay, and serving the Tor exit notice page on your DirPort.

 10. Subscribe to the tor-announce mailing list.
 It is very low volume, and it will keep you informed of new stable releases.
-You might also consider subscribing to the higher-volume Tor lists too (especially tor-relays).
+As a relay operator, you should consider subscribing to the tor-relays mailing list too.
+We have more mailing lists as well.

 11. Read the "Lifecycle of a New Relay" document to learn what sort of activity and usage patterns you can expect during your relay's first weeks of operation.